Admitted Graduate Students

 Register For Courses

-To register for your first semester's classes you will need to contact the Registrar at firstname.lastname@example.org.
+To register for your first semester's classes please visit the Graduate Course Registration webpage and register through the online registration form.
+After your initial registration is completed, a student login will generate overnight and will be sent by the Graduate School office.
 You can register on your own for subsequent semesters with the assistance of your academic advisor, who is usually the program director.
-You can view the course schedule and register for courses through Self Service, and register through our online registration form.
+You can view the course schedule and register for future courses through Self Service.

 Other useful information can be found under the current students drop-down at the top of the website, under the Information For section at the top right of the page.
 Other helpful resources include: